SciFracX/FractionalDiffEq.jl/docs/src/get_started.md

 # Get Start

-We would use a simple example -- [Relaxation Oscillation Process](https://encyclopediaofmath.org/wiki/Relaxation_oscillation) to show you how to use FractionalDiffEq.jl to solve fractional differential equations.🙂
+We would use a simple example -- [Relaxation Oscillation Process](https://encyclopediaofmath.org/wiki/Relaxation_oscillation) to show you how to use FractionalDiffEq.jl to solve fractional differential equations.

 The mathematical model of the fractional order relaxation oscillation can be abstracted as an IVP: